-Many cities around the world are now taxing Airbnb rentals at the same rate as hotels stays. ¬†Airbnb collects the taxes when a booking is made and then remits the total amount at the end of the year.
-These taxes on short term rental have created significant revenue streams for dozens of progressive cities. ¬†But, there are even more city regulators that are resistant to accept the inevitable future of peer to peer platforms.
+Hundreds of cities around the world are now taxing Airbnb rentals at the same rate as hotels.
+Airbnb collects the taxes when a booking is made and then remits the lump sum at the end of the year.
+These vacation rental taxes have created significant revenue streams for progressive cities around the world.
+Unfortunetely, many local legislators have been convinced by hotel associations that middle-class entreprenuers are harmful to local economies and fail to accept the inevitable future of peer to peer booking platforms.

 Why Now?
 What’s Changed?

 Short-term rentals have been largely overlooked by tourism organizations.
-Up until recently they have accounted for a tiny portion of the overall lodging market and it was impossible to get good data even if one had the inclination.
+Until recently, they have accounted for a tiny portion of the overall lodging market and it was impossible to get good data even if one had the inclination.
 The vacation rental market was comprised of thousands of small property management companies that would oversee a couple dozen units each and there was no good way to roll up the performance of all of these individual operators.

 Airbnb changed the game by getting into the middle of each transaction.
 By becoming the financial intermediary of every reservation, Airbnb became the largest aggregator of short-term rental data nearly overnight. ¬†Fast forward eight years and the treasure trove a short-term travel insights has never been greater.

-How can DMOs Leverage Airbnb to Grow the Tourism Pie?
+How can DMOs Leverage Airbnb Data to Grow Tourism?